A New Formula for Faster Computation of the K-Fold Cross-Validation and Good Regularisation Parameter Values in Ridge Regression: The Tikhonov -regularisation framework

 \section{The Tikhonov $L_2$-regularisation framework}

-Tikhonov \cite{tikhonov63} noted that it is straight forward to generalise the above $L_2$ regularisation of $\bb$ to more specialised types of regularisation through a corresponding regularisation matrix $\bL$.
+Tikhonov \cite{tikhonov63} noted that it is straightforward to generalise the above $L_2$ regularisation of $\bb$ to more specialised types of regularisation through a corresponding regularisation matrix $\bL$.
 These cases are expressed in terms of identifying the minimising solution of the bi-objective least squares problem

 for some fixed $\lambda>0$.
 The minimisation of Equation (\ref{GTR}) with respect to $\bb$ can be obtained by considering the augmented data $\bX_{\bL,\lambda}=\left[

 \right] \text{ and } \by_{0}=\left[